Skip to content

 VW ID.7 header image driving

-The Volkswagen ID.7 is a big electric saloon that rivals the likes of the Tesla Model 3 and Polestar 2.
-It's incredibly efficient, but is let down by slightly jiggly suspension.
+The Volkswagen ID.7 is a big electric saloon that rivals the likes of the Hyundai Ioniq 6 and Audi A6 e-tron.
+It's incredibly efficient and is phenomenal at soaking up big miles.

 Volkswagen's also using the ID.7 to showcase a substantially improved infotainment system and comfortable massage seats – both fitted as standard.
-A starting price north of £52,000 also means this isn't a cheap car.
+But a starting price north of £50,000 means this isn't a cheap car.

 What we like: